Grass not Glass

 We campaign to stop huge solar developments swallowing up the county’s productive farmland.
 And here we explain why we oppose so-called renewable energy.

-This month, June 2022, we will be taking part in two significant legal challenges against contested solar farms in this neck of the woods: a Public Inquiry on June 14th into Langford solar farm in Mid Devon, followed by a Judicial Review on June 22nd into the Derril Water site at Pyworthy near Holsworthy, which Torridge District Council approved despite overwhelming opposition from residents and parish councils.
+In June 2022, we took part in two significant legal challenges against contested solar farms in this neck of the woods: a Public Inquiry on June 14th into Langford solar farm in Mid Devon, followed by a Judicial Review on June 22nd into the Derril Water site at Pyworthy near Holsworthy, which Torridge District Council approved despite overwhelming opposition from residents and parish councils.

 Our small organisation is currently fighting a rash of solar farm proposals the length and breadth of our county, but these two planning applications could prove to be ‘test cases’ for many others in the future.